SfS-ASCL/CMDI2HTML/README.md

 The software has no official release yet.
 The software has NO experimental support for CMDI v1.2 YET.

 CMDI2HTML exploits context-specific information from SfS-based CMDI profiles to minimize information loss.

+A recent edition has been the inclusion of a link for CMDI Explorer.
+For this, the file "CMDI2HTML_xslt1.0.xsl" has been added to the webapps directory.
+At the time of writing, it is this file that is currently served by the TALAR repository.

 # Publications